emeresse/.github/profile/README.md

+# Welcome!
-# This is the official Github repository for Emerësse Studios, an ecosystem designed to integrate the worlds of beauty and data science.
+### This is the official Github repository for Emerësse Studios, an ecosystem designed to integrate the worlds of beauty and data science.